Legislation Includes Common-Sense Reforms to Student Loans, Tax Returns

-WASHINGTON – U.S. Senators Maggie Hassan (D-NH), Chair of the Emerging Threats and Spending Oversight Subcommittee, and Subcommittee Ranking Member Rand Paul (R-KY) introduced bipartisan legislation that would require government agencies to implement changes recommended by the Government Accountability Office (GAO) to save taxpayer dollars and improve government efficiency.
-The Acting on the Annual Duplication Report Act of 2021 follows Senator Hassan’s subcommittee hearing this spring to examine ways Congress can act on the GAO’s annual report on duplication, overlap, and fragmentation in the federal government.
+WASHINGTON – Senators Maggie Hassan (D-NH) and Rand Paul (R-KY) introduced legislation that would require government agencies to implement changes recommended by the Government Accountability Office (GAO) to save taxpayer dollars and improve government efficiency.

-The bill follows the release of the 2021 annual GAO report that examines duplication, overlap, and fragmentation, and incorporates recommendations from previous annual duplication reports.
-The reports include recommendations to Congress on what it can do to address the issues identified.
+The bill follows the release of an annual report from the Government Accountability Office that examines duplication, overlap, and fragmentation.
+The report included recommendations to Congress on what it can do to address the issues identified.
+The bill introduced by Senators Hassan and Paul acts on these recommendations.
+It will: